-From Ischia Porto we meandered along the main street lined with shops and restaurants until we arrived at the beaches of Ischia Ponte.
+From Ischia Porto, we meander along the cobbled main street lined with shops and restaurants until we arrive at the beaches of Ischia Ponte.

-Originally built by a tyrant from Sicily, Hiero I, the fortress changed hands between the Neopolitan and Roman forces for many years.
+Originally built by a tyrant from Sicily, Hiero I, the fortress changed hands between Neopolitan and Roman forces for many years.

 Today, visitors to the castle can enjoy a glimpse into Ischia’s history as well as an interesting (and somewhat disturbing) medieval torture museum and terrific views from the top.